 Brief psychotic disorder is a sudden, short-term display of psychotic behavior, such as hallucinations or delusions, which occurs with a stressful event.

 Brief psychotic disorder is triggered by extreme stress, such as a traumatic accident or loss of a loved one.
 It is followed by a return to the previous level of function.
 The person may or may not be aware of the strange behavior.

 This condition most often affects people in their 20s, 30s, and 40s.
-People who have personality disorders are at greater risk for having a brief reactive psychosis.
+Those who have personality disorders are at high risk of having a brief reactive psychosis.

-Symptoms of brief reactive psychosis may include the following:
+Symptoms of brief psychotic disorder may include the following:

 The symptoms are not due to alcohol or other drug abuse and they last longer than a day, but less than a month.

 A psychiatric evaluation can confirm the diagnosis.
 A physical exam and laboratory testing can rule out medical illness as the cause of the symptoms.